-Relentless, menacing, driven, physically and mentally imposing, “The Mongoose” ♛🇺🇸Archie Moore (186-23-10, 132KO👊) cemented himself as a legend among legends, and was one of the best fighters of the Golden-Age in the 1950’s.
+Relentless, menacing, driven, as well as physically and mentally imposing, “The Mongoose” 👑🇺🇸Archie Moore (186-23-10, 132KO👊) cemented himself as a legend among legends, and was one of the best fighters of the Golden-Age in the 1950’s.
 Moore was well known for his ❌cross-armed defense and relentless nature in pressuring fighters to systematically break them down round by round.
 He had impeccable power, evidenced by his 132 KO’s, which stands as the second highest knockout total in boxing history.

-He was a very intelligent craftsman, and had excellent footwork inside to pivot and put his opponent in compromising positions while it enabled Archie to load up on his shot to drive the power home.
-As a long time World Champion… he represented it with class, and did so with a seriousness to his demeanor that fully embodied what his time at the top of the sport was all about.
+Archie Moore was a very intelligent craftsman, and had excellent footwork inside to pivot and put his opponent in compromising positions while it enabled Archie to load up on his shot to drive the power home.
+Reigning as a long time ♛World Champion, he represented it with class, and did so with a seriousness to his demeanor that fully embodied what his time at the top of the sport was all about.

 Typically especially during that time, once you hit the wrong side of 30, the mileage, as well as the wear-and-tear starts to catch up with a fighter, and they begin to gradually diminish, but such wasn’t the case for Archie, who continued to find levels in advancement of his own skill-set, and inched closer towards his goal after disposing of Jimmy Bivins once again (this time by Majority Decision).
 He would soon face Hall-of-Famer Harold Johnson, and did so 3 times in a 4 fight span, and Archie won that series 2 – 1, with Johnson winning the second bout, but Moore winning the first and the third contests.
 This propelled the Mongoose to finally get another crack at the World 👑Light-Heavyweight Crown, and he had to face another excellent fighter to get it.